Blue Spotted Hill Trout (Barilius bakeri) Species Profile & Care Guide

 |TDS||18 - 179|

-Origins of the Blue Spotted Hill Trout
+Natural Habitat of the Blue Spotted Hill Trout

 The Blue Spotted Hill Trout is endemic to Vamanapuram, Kallada, Ithikkara, Karamana, Bharatapuzha, Muvattupuzha, Periyar, Kabini, Chalakudy, Valapatanam, Chaliyar, Neyyar, Pampa, Meenachil, Manimala, Achankovil, Pambar, Chandragiri, Karyangode, Kuppam, and Bhavani River Systems as well as the Western Ghats mountains in southwestern India.